 To strengthen enamel and restore natural whiteness, three different things are going on when you brush with Opalescence:

-3. sodium hydroxide helps to neutralise the acids that attack tooth enamel.
+- Sodium hydroxide helps to neutralize the acids that attack tooth enamel.

 Finally, it contains a shimmering pigment called sparkle C1 77019.
 This reflects and bends light to create temporary illusion of much whiter teeth.